What happens if you take the classic green bean casserole and swap in Brussels sprouts?…

 How to make this braised red cabbage recipe

-- Peel the onion and slice it in half.
-Then cut each half into thin half moon slices.
+Step 2: Peel the onion and slice in half lengthwise.
+Place the halves cut-side down and slice into thin half moons.

-- Add freshly ground black pepper and taste.
-Add more salt, pepper or vinegar if you like.
+Step 5: Add freshly ground black pepper, taste, and add more salt, pepper or vinegar if you like.

 What to serve with braised red cabbage